twoodruff01/shark/README.md

 This program will at some point hopefully allow you to simulate poker games and write AI agents to play in those games.

-## Why?

-- Because I feel like it?
-- To get experience designing my own application.
-- Maybe to try out multiprocessing.
-- To try out reinforcement learning agents.
-- To get better at poker.

 ## Running a game

 To run a game all you need is Python 3: